 During his time as a road crash investigator, he became a passionate advocate for road safety.
 His experiences motivated him to stand for public office in Wide Bay where he could continue to campaign for improved roads, particularly the Bruce Highway.

 Following his election, Llew took his fight for safer roads to Canberra, and in 2018 he convinced his colleagues in Parliament to fast-track delivery of the $1 billion Section D of the Cooroy to Curra Bruce Highway upgrade, which will save countless lives.

-He continues his work to reduce road death tragedies in his role as chairperson of the Joint Select Committee on Road Safety.
+He continues his work to reduce road death tragedies in his role as Joint Chair of the Parliamentary Friends of Road Safety.

 Llew is a very strong advocate for aged care and mental health, and has worked with the community to secure Federal funding for more than 721 new aged care places in Wide Bay, as well as new headspace youth mental health services for Gympie and Maryborough.
 He is also a keynote speaker for mental health charity BeyondBlue.

 He is committed to strengthening the economy to create jobs and has delivered significant projects to drive job growth in Wide Bay, including:

 - $28.5m for the Nioa Rheinmetall projectile forging plant in Maryborough creating 178 jobs